 In Florida, you never know.
 Some places are wet while others are dry.
 A center pivot mired down when a pole, placed in ruts for better footing earlier this year, oozed out of place.
 And the new JD high boy sprayer delivered last week got stuck while on a weed-spraying job when it broke through crusted soil to mud underneath.
-“We had to get a tow truck to pull it out,” Jamie said.
+“We had to get a tow truck from the 24 hour towing services to pull it out,” Jamie said.

 There was more spraying last week for army worms and stink bugs in soybeans.
 Army worm damage comes mostly from what they eat, but stink bugs cause crop damage when they sting a soybean pod or ear of corn causing spoilage around a much larger area.

 Pumpkins and watermelons are setting fruit.
 Runners from the plants have covered six foot wide gaps between rows.
 Some pumpkins are already big as volleyballs.
 Downy mildew is a problem for both crops, along with insects.
 Spraying takes place every five days.
 But honey bees are present in the field to ensure pollination, so only bee-safe insecticides, along with a fungicide, are used.

 Iron clay peas will bloom in about 10 days.
 One field is growing particularly well — maybe even a little too well.
 Favorable moisture is making too much vegetation, which could have a negative impact on pod set and yield.
 A growth regulator will be applied to the field to keep the plants from becoming too large.